White House Says Biden to Veto Debt Ceiling Bill

-The White House stood firm Tuesday on its demand for an uncompromised debt-ceiling increase, pledging that President Joe Biden will veto Republicans' proposal if it passes.
+The White House stood firm Tuesday on its demand for an uncompromised debt-ceiling increase, pledging that President Joe Biden will veto Republicans' proposal if it should, against long odds, pass both chambers of Congress.

 In an Office of Management and Budget statement, the Biden administration said it "strongly opposes" the legislation, which cuts discretionary spending and repeals vital aspects of the Inflation Reduction Act.